openedx/cs_comments_service/README.rst

     $ bin/rake search:initialize

-To rebuild a new index from the database and then point the alias 'content' to it, you can use the rebuid_index task.
+To rebuild a new index from the database and then point the alias 'content' to it, you can use the rebuild_index task.
 This task will also run catchup before and after the alias is moved, to minimize time where the alias does not contain all documents.

 .. code-block:: bash